stepzen-dev/snippets/routing/supplies/README.md

 An abstract `Query` or `Mutation` field with no backend annotations (e.g. no `@rest` etc.) can be resolved though supplying `Query` or `Mutation` fields that implement the abstract type.

-Without any routing all of the supplying fields are executed when the abstact field is selected and the result is derived from the set of results.
+Without any routing all of the supplying fields are executed when the abstract field is selected and the result is derived from the set of results.

 Routing, using the `if` argument to `@supplies` allows a supplying field to only be invoked